EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Manila ignores the Atlantic crisis despite its own dependence on the American alliance against China
+Manila ignores the Atlantic crisis despite its own dependence on American alliance against China

 Dominant angle identified — does not reflect unanimity of this country’s media

 Manila simply does not cover the NATO crisis.
-The Philippine Star devotes its headlines to the 'most absent' senator, completely ignoring the Trump-Rutte summit.
-This absence is as significant as coverage: the Philippines, bound to the US by the 1951 mutual defense treaty and on the front line against Chinese claims in the South China Sea, has a vital interest in the reliability of American security commitments.
-The lack of coverage reveals either a feeling that NATO is a purely European affair with no bearing on Asia, or an informational fatigue toward Trump's threats that Filipino media no longer take seriously.
-Either way, the coverage gap is a dangerous blind spot for a country whose security depends on the credibility of American promises.
+The Philippine Star devotes its top headlines to the 'most absent' senator in the Philippine Senate, completely ignoring the Trump-Rutte summit.
+This absence is as significant as coverage: the Philippines, allied with the United States through the 1951 Mutual Defense Treaty and on the front line against Chinese claims in the South China Sea, has vital interest in the reliability of American security commitments.
+The fact that this crisis does not reach Philippine front pages reveals either a sense that NATO is purely European with no impact on Asia, or an information fatigue toward Trump threats that Philippine media no longer takes seriously.
+In either case, the coverage gap is a dangerous blind spot for a country whose security depends on the credibility of American promises.

 Total omission of a global strategic crisis